seanelizabethcaron/tools/README.md

 #### backup_ldap.sh

-Back up LDAP cn=config and directory databases to a configured destination and to the cloud.
+Back up OpenLDAP cn=config and directory databases to a configured destination and to the cloud.

 #### backup_puppet.sh